-The SENCo / First Aiders are responsible for:
+The SENCO / First Aiders are responsible for:

-- The management of the system; - Ensuring that asthma sufferers are known, and records and register kept appropriately; - Ensuring that appropriate training is given; - Obtaining and circulating appropriate guidance; - Ordering supplies of the Asthma UK School Asthma Cards; - Ensure that the Asthma UK procedure in the event of an asthma attack is visibly displayed in the staffroom and in classrooms. - Reviewing the system periodically; - Ensuring that appropriate storage for medicines is provided, where necessary; - Liaising with medical staff as necessary; - Communicating with teaching and support staff, and parents; and - Reporting to the Head of School.
+- The management of the system; - Ensuring that asthma sufferers are known, and records and register kept appropriately; - Ensuring that appropriate training is given; - Obtaining and circulating appropriate guidance; - Ensure that the Asthma UK procedure in the event of an asthma attack is visibly displayed in the staffroom and in classrooms. - Reviewing the system periodically; - Ensuring that appropriate storage for medicines is provided, where necessary; - Liaising with medical staff as necessary; - Communicating with teaching and support staff, and parents; and - Reporting to the Head of School.